Gifted education

-Gifted education (also known as gifted and talented education (GATE), talented and gifted programs (TAG), or G/T education) is a broad group of special practices, procedures, and theories used in the education of children who have been identified as gifted or talented.
+Gifted education (also known as gifted and talented education (GATE), talented and gifted programs (TAG), or G&T education) is a type of education used for children who have been identified as gifted or talented.

 The main approaches to gifted education are enrichment and acceleration.
-An enrichment program teaches additional, related material, but keeps the student progressing through the curriculum at the same rate as other students.
+An enrichment program teaches additional, deeper material, but keeps the student progressing through the curriculum at the same rate as other students.
 For example, after the gifted students have completed the normal work in the curriculum, an enrichment program might provide them with additional information about a subject.
 An acceleration program advances the student through the standard curriculum faster than normal.
-This is done through many different approaches.
+This is normally done by having the students skip one to two grades.

-There is no standard global definition of what a gifted student is; multiple definitions exist.
-Most definitions select the students who are the most skilled or talented in a given area, e.g., the students with the most skill or talent in music, language, logical reasoning, or mathematics.
+Being gifted and talented usually means being able to score in the top percentile on IQ exams.
 The percentage of students selected varies, generally with 10% or fewer being selected for gifted education programs.
-However, since students vary in their aptitudes and achievements, a student who is not gifted in one area, such as music, may be considered gifted in another, such as language.
-Consequently, even if all programs agreed to include only the top 5% of students in their area, more than just 5% of students would be identified as gifted.
+However, for a child to have distinct gifted abilities it is to be expected to score in the top one percent of students.